-Gaming is an increasingly prevalent cultural pastime [2], and today the video game is one of the most popular types of software applications in the world.
-More than half of all Americans play video games, for example [3][4].
-Video games can provide a framework for testing many types of attention measures [5], e.g., playing video games, such as Pac Man, can improve the reaction times of older adults [6].
+Gaming is an increasingly prevalent cultural pastime [6], and today the video game is one of the most popular types of software applications in the world.
+More than half of all Americans play video games, for example [7][8].
+Analyzing user behavior allows us to monitor the cognitive status of users while they play video games.
+We can, for example, determine phases during which the player is motivated or bored, in order to give information to game designers, allowing them to improve the design of their game by identifying, the areas of interest that attract the player's attention.

+Video games can provide a framework for testing many types of attention measures [9], e.g., playing video games, such as Pac Man, can improve the reaction times of older adults [10].
+An action game can improve visual/attentional skills, a strategic game can improve the skills of executive control, and a puzzle game can enhance certain spatial skills [9].